-- In the case of a death of a family member or friend, please provide a copy of a death certificate. - In the case of a disability-related concern, if your desired accommodation is within the scope of your Accommodation Letter, please attach a copy of your letter.
-If your desired accommodation is outside the scope of your Accommodation Letter (ex. if your letter says "extensions of up to 7 days" but you need more time than that) you will need to meet with your consultant at AccessAbility Services and have them email Keely Hicks (keely.hicks@utoronto.ca) detailing the accommodations required. - For U of T Varsity athletic commitments, an email from your coach or varsity administrator should be sent directly to Keely Hicks (keely.hicks@utoronto.ca) well in advance of the missed work, detailing the dates and nature of the commitment. - For religious accommodations, please email (keely.hicks@utoronto.ca) well in advance of the missed work.
+- In the case of a death of a family member or friend, please provide a copy of a death certificate. - For U of T varsity-level or professional athletic commitments, an email from your coach or varsity administrator should be sent directly to Keely Hicks (keely.hicks@utoronto.ca)

+well in advance of the missed work, detailing the dates and nature of the commitment.

-Documents covering the following situations are NOT acceptable: medical prescriptions, personal travel, weddings/personal/work commitments.
+- For religious accommodations, please email (keely.hicks@utoronto.ca) well in advance of the missed work. - For circumstances outside of these guidelines, please email Keely (keely.hicks@utoronto.ca) on or before the date of the test / assignment deadline to describe your circumstances and ask what documentation would be appropriate Documents covering the following situations are NOT acceptable: medical prescriptions, personal travel, weddings/personal/work commitments.